trane-project/trane-music/courses/major_scale/lesson_B_flat/exercise_6/back.md

-The note in degree number 6 of the B♭ major scale is G.
+The note in degree number 6 of the B♭ Major scale is G.